uc-cdis/gen3-discovery-ai/README.md

 ANOTHERTOPIC_RAW_METADATA=model_name:gpt-3.5-turbo,model_temperature:0.45,num_similar_docs_to_find:6,similarity_score_threshold:0.75
 ANOTHERTOPIC_SYSTEM_PROMPT=You answer questions about datasets that are available in the system.
 You'll be given relevant dataset descriptions for every dataset that's been ingested into the system.
 You are acting as a search assistant for a biomedical researcher (who will be asking you questions).
 The researcher is likely trying to find datasets of interest for a particular research question.
 You should recommend datasets that may be of interest to that researcher.
 ANOTHERTOPIC_CHAIN_NAME=TopicChainOpenAiQuestionAnswerRAG

+GEN3DOCS_SYSTEM_PROMPT=You will be given relevant context from all the public documentation surrounding an open source software called Gen3.
+You are acting as an assistant to a new Gen3 developer, who is going to ask a question.
+Try to answer their question based on the context, but know that some of the context may be out of date.
+Let the developer know where they can get more information if relevant and cite portions of the context.
+GEN3DOCS_RAW_METADATA=model_name:chat-bison,model_temperature:0.5,max_output_tokens:512,num_similar_docs_to_find:7,similarity_score_threshold:0.5
+GEN3DOCS_DESCRIPTION=Ask about Gen3, powered by public markdown files in the UChicago Center for Translational Data Science's GitHub

 ########## Debugging and Logging Configurations ##########